| ||||||||||||||||||

 Health:

-You may recall that during the most recent hospital Board meeting, the Board
+that during the most recent hospital Board meeting, the Board

 voted to "postpone" their efforts to transfer hospital ownership to Sutter Health.